 - 1 1/2 teaspoons ground cinnamon

-- 6. Dip each dirt bomb–top and bottom–in the melted butter and then in the cinnamon sugar, turning to coat them completely.
+- Dip each dirt bomb--top and bottom--in the melted butter and then in the cinnamon sugar, turning to coat them completely.
 Indulge immediately, while still warm, for the most soul-satisfying experience.
-The dirt bombs will still be quite sigh-inducing even after room several hours at room temperature–but no more.
+The dirt bombs will still be quite sigh-inducing even after room several hours at room temperature--but no more.

 These dirt bombs, with their funny name, are tender and flavorful with cardamom and nutmeg in the muffin itself.
 Once the ingredients are assembled, the recipe comes together quickly.
 My longest time prep time was opening the cardamom pods and then grinding them in the mortar.
 That said, the fragrance was so lovely, I enjoyed this step.

 We tasted these as soon as I had dipped them in butter and then rolled them in the cinnamon sugar.
-They were still warm are tender and flavorful.
+They were still warm, tender, and flavorful.

 I worried that the cinnamon would overwhelm the nutmeg and cardamom but it didn’t at all.

 I tasted them again 5 hours later and again 9 hours after I’d taken them out of the oven.
 The muffins were still tender and flavorful.

 I liken these dirt bombs to Japanese andagi, which are delicious right out of the fryer (except, in this case, oven).
 I liked these because they're baked and not fried, but somehow I feel like any healthy description I could have associated with the recipe goes right out the window when you dip them in butter!
 I love cinnamon-sugar toast so the topping was familiar.
 First dipping the Dirt Bombs in butter is pure genius.
 These are delicious and really pretty easy to make.

 At first, I wasn't sure why these needed to be eaten right away, or at least the same day, but they do get very dense after they cool down.